On the slice spectral sequence for quotients of norms of Real bordism: Abstract

 \section{Abstract}

-In this paper, we study equivariant quotients of the multiplicative norm $MU^{(\!(C_{2^n})\!)}$ of the Real bordism spectrum by permutation summands, a concept defined here.
-These quotients are interesting because of their relationship to the so-called ``higher real $K$-theories''.
-We provide new tools for computing the equivariant homotopy groups of such quotients of $MU^{(\!(C_{2^n})\!)}$ and quotients of the closely related spectrum $BP^{(\!(C_{2^n})\!)}$.
+In this paper, we investigate equivariant quotients of the Real bordism spectrum's multiplicative norm $MU^{(\!(C_{2^n})\!)}$ by permutation summands.
+These quotients are of interest because of their close relationship with higher real $K$-theories.
+We introduce new techniques for computing the equivariant homotopy groups of such quotients.